haoxiangliew/event-registration/README.md

 tk
 ```

+-   `main-gui.py` is a GUI application (additionally requires `ttkthemes`).
+    -   Feel free to remove that dependency for `main.py`, the CLI app.
 -   Takes in `input.xlsx`, with the first-row as categories.
     -   Should have no duplicate ID and names.
 -   Filter input for scanner and manual input automatically.